IrinaGM/tinyapp/README.md

 2. In the top-right corner of the page, click **Fork** and **Create fork**
 3. On GitHub.com, navigate to your fork of the TinyApp repository.
 4. Above the list of files, click **Code**.
-5. Copy the URL for the repository.
+5. Copy the URL for the repository

-- To clone the repository using HTTPS, under "HTTPS", click .
+- To clone the repository using HTTPS, under "HTTPS", click on the copy button.
-- To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+- To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click on the copy button.
-- To clone a repository using GitHub CLI, click GitHub CLI, then click .
+- To clone a repository using GitHub CLI, click GitHub CLI, then click on the copy button.

 6. Open Terminal.
 7. Change the current working directory to the location where you want the cloned directory.